macs3-project/MACS/INSTALL.md

 to install them again.

 Then under command line, type `pip install MACS2`.
-PyPI will install Numpy and Scipy automatically if they are absent.
+PyPI will install Numpy and Cython automatically if they are absent.

 To upgrade MACS2, type `pip install -U MACS2`.
 It will check currently installed MACS2, compare the version with the one on PyPI repository, download and install newer version while necessary.

-Note, if you do not want pip to fix dependencies.
-For example, you already have a workable Scipy and Numpy, and when 'pip install -U MACS2', pip downloads newest Scipy and Numpy but unable to compile and install them.
-This will fail the whole installation.
-You can pass '--no-deps' option to pip and let it skip all dependencies.
-Type `pip install -U --no-deps MACS2`.

 ## Install from source